xareelee/XLTestLog/README.md

 # XLTestLog

+## Notes with Xcode 8 and XLTestLog 1.1

+Since [Xcode 8 killed XcodeColors](https://github.com/robbiehanson/XcodeColors/issues/88), the current way using XCTestLog on Xcode 8 is just plain texts with emoji.
+You could still use XCTestLog to stylish XCTest logs without coloring.

+XLTestLog `v1.1` will remove **"color code"** from logs if you don't privide a `UseXcodeColors == YES` preprocess macro.

+## Introduction

 **XLTestLog** is a lightweight library for stylish XCTest logs.
 It makes your testing logs more readable in Xcode Console.

  - Reformat the log messages to make them more readable.